mumbleskates/bilrost/README.md

 bilrost = "0.1001.0-dev"
 ```

-The `bilrost` crate has several features:
+The `bilrost` crate has several optional features:

 * "std" (default): provides support for `HashMap` and `HashSet`.
 * "derive" (default): includes the `bilrost-derive` crate and re-exports its